 In many of our regions, corps members also have the option of completing a master’s degree by the end of their two-year teaching commitment.

 Teach For America regional staff members work with corps members to make sure they meet initial requirements and have the required credentials before teaching.
 The costs for certification programs, including tuition at local colleges, universities, or other providers, vary by region.
-Many corps members use their AmeriCorps grants to cover at least some, if not all, of these costs.
+Many corps members use their AmeriCorps grants to cover at least some, if not all, of these costs, noting that these grants are not guaranteed.
 Some states and districts provide additional financial assistance, but in some cases, corps members must cover the remaining costs.

 Where We Work

 Learn about the 48 communities nationwide where our corps members, alumni, and staff members work together to reach educational equity.

 Check out our regions and the corps members, alumni, and supporters who live there »